Re-thinking the Green Revolution in the Medieval Western Mediterranean (6th - 16th centuries)

 • Soils

-This approach will cover the entire process from production through to consumption and will compare the impact and legacy of environmental transformations associated with long-term societal change in the western Mediterranean (Iberia and Morocco), beyond the initial Arab/Berber conquests.
+It will consider the entire process from production through to consumption, and compare the impact and legacy of environmental transformations associated with long-term societal change in the western Mediterranean (Iberia and Morocco), beyond the initial Arab/Berber conquests.

 Collaborative Synergy

-The synergy between our groups will combine regional specialisms with a wealth of scientific expertise, enabling us to conduct the first long-term and inter-regional study of how conquest, migration, and encounters with resident populations and landscapes drove environmental transformation in the western Mediterranean during this formative period in world history.
+The synergy between our groups will combine regional specialisms with a wealth of scientific expertise.
+This collaboration will enable us to conduct the first long-term and inter-regional study of how conquest, migration, and encounters with resident populations and landscapes drove environmental transformation in the western Mediterranean during this formative period in world history.

 Financiële details & Tijdlijn